-Where activities are conducted away from the accredited facility (e.g. at a customer's premises) the scope of accreditation will identify this.
+Where activities are conducted away from the accredited facility (e.g. at off-site premises, mobile testing services) the scope of accreditation will identify this.

 Where procedures are referenced in the scope of accreditation, NATA does not list the version numbers of the standards / methods as facilities are expected to comply with the latest version.